Queensland Government Supplier Code of Conduct 2023 – Overview and application

 The Code should be applied to any standing offer arrangements if they are 'refreshed' prior to expiry, or when exercising extensions to existing standing offer arrangements or contracts.

-Agencies should ensure that the evaluation plan is written to provide clear guidance on how such situations will be handled.
+Agencies should ensure that the procurement evaluation plan is written to provide clear guidance on how such situations will be handled.

-While it is ultimately a matter for the agency concerned, actions could include:
+In Situation No. 2, while it is ultimately a matter for the agency concerned, actions could include:

 - awarding a lower score to a supplier who intends to become compliant when scoring responses relating to the Code (when compared to a supplier who is already compliant)